MicrosoftDocs/visualstudio-docs/docs/containers/edit-and-refresh.md

 To run Docker containers locally, you must have a local Docker client.
 You can use the [Docker Toolbox](https://www.docker.com/products/docker-toolbox), which requires Hyper-V to be disabled.
 You also can use [Docker for Windows](https://www.docker.com/get-docker), which uses Hyper-V and requires Windows 10.
 If you use Docker Toolbox, you must configure the Docker client.

 Docker containers are available for .NET Framework and .NET Core projects.
-Let's look at two examples: first, we look at a .NET Core web app, and then, we look at a .NET Framework console app.
+Let's look at two examples.
+First, we look at a .NET Core web app.
+Then, we look at a .NET Framework console app.

 ## Create a web app